 You won’t be clobbered by grace

-Yesterday morning I heard the painful sound of a bird crashing full speed into a window in the place that I’m living.
+Yesterday morning I heard the painful sound of a bird crashing full speed into my living room window.
 I went outside to find a black phoebe on it’s back, wings splayed out, totally dazed.
 Before my fiercely efficient huntress of a cat could get to it, I picked up the bird and cradled it in the warmth of my hands.

 I have done this many times before over the years, and I know that after about 15 minutes the cloud of bewilderment lifts and the bird can once again fly of it’s own accord.

-And so I sat down on the patio, committed to being with the bird for as long as it took for it to fly again.
+And so I sat down on the patio, committed to holding the bird gently for as long as it took for it to fly again.
 My cat sat down at my knee, equally as committed to being there for as long as it took for the bird to fly—hopefully falteringly—again.

 Something about holding a bird in my hands always inspires me to sing.
 And so I surprised myself by humming a made-up tune to the bird while I sat very still.